The Seeds of Doom: Writing

 The serial was written by established television writer Robert Banks Stewart, who was influenced in the writing of this ecological tale of rampant flora by his home abutting Kew Gardens as well as his familial connection to botanist Joseph Banks.
-The Doctor's dialogue with Amelia Ducat about the car boot and model is an homage to Oscar Wilde's The Importance of Being Earnest.
+The Doctor's dialogue with Amelia Ducat about the car boot and model is a homage to Oscar Wilde's The Importance of Being Earnest.
+Scorby quotes Voltaire's line "when it is a question of money, everybody is of the same religion", but the Doctor attributes it to Franklin Pierce Adams.